rbrady783/TCM-macrophages/README.md

 ## Other Data

 - **RNA-seq data:** Normalized RNA-seq expression data (TPM and RUVg-normalized counts) for the FACC canine cancer cell line panel were previously generated and are described in Farrell et al. (2024) PLoS ONE 19(5): e0303470. https://doi.org/10.1371/journal.pone.0303470.
 Users who wish to reproduce the RNA-seq analyses in this study should contact the corresponding author of that paper to request access.
+All scripts and their output files are fully reproduced in this repository, so the analyses can be examined and verified in detail.
 - **Whole-exome sequencing data:** Previously published in Das et al. (2019) Mol Cancer Ther 18(8):1460-1471. https://doi.org/10.1158/1535-7163.MCT-18-1346
 - **CCL3 in histiocytic sarcoma:** NCBI BioProject PRJDB11462, PRJEB36828, PRJDB17594